-Repton - Safeguarding Children and Child Protection Policy 2023 Pupil making a disclosure - Step-by-step action:
+18.2.
+Pupil making a disclosure - Step-by-step action:

-You must not promise confidentiality

-Ask if the pupil they would be more comfortable with another member of staff present.

-Keep yourself safe at all times
+You must not promise confidentiality Ask if the pupil they would be more comfortable with another member of staff present.
+Keep yourself safe at all times Listen carefully.

-Listen carefully.
 Keep an open mind.

-If able to do so, make a written record of what is said by the pupil - including the pupil name, date & time of disclosure, key information of what is a said ("what, when, where").
+If able to do so, make a written record of what is said by the pupil - including the pupil name, date & time of disclosure, key information of what is said ("what, when, where").
 The pupil and member of staff should sign the written record and this should be kept securely and given to the DSL at a later point in time.
 Reassure the pupil, but do not promise confidentiality.
 Explain that a formal process will follow, following School policy.
 Do NOT make any attempt to investigate further.

-Ensure the safety of the pupil within the School [Immediately contact the Police if it is an allegation of serious harm]

-At the earliest opportunity contact the DSL / Deputy DSL

-If it is an allegation against a member of staff contact the Headmaster and contact the Chairman of the Governing Body if the allegation is about the Headmaster

-Send a summary of the disclosure to the DSL via Wellbeing Manager (or by e-mail to the Headmaster if the allegation is against a member of staff).
-Notes can be scanned and uploaded on to Wellbeing Manager.
+Ensure the safety of the pupil within the School [Immediately contact the Police if the child is at risk of immediate harm] At the earliest opportunity contact the DSL / DoSC / Deputy DSL If it is an allegation against a member of staff contact the Headmaster.
+Contact the Chairman of the Governing Body if the allegation is about the Headmaster Send a summary of the disclosure to the DSL via Wellbeing Manager (or by e-mail to the Headmaster if the allegation is against a member of staff).
+A Low-level concern regarding an adult can also be reported as per the policy.
 Do not share information with anyone else.

-The DSL / Deputy DSL will liaise and refer matter to the appropriate agencies (no issue is expected to be solely dealt with by one individual)

-The DSL / Deputy DSL will seek advice from the Local Authority Child Protection Manager on the best course of action.

-The DSL / Deputy DSL will inform Children's Social Care / Call Derbyshire, Starting Point within 24 hours if a referral is required and continue to communicate with Children's Social Care the Local Authority Child Protection Manager as required.
+The DSL / DoSC / Deputy DSL will liaise, seek advice from the Local Authority Children's Services and refer the matter to the appropriate agencies (no issue is expected to be solely dealt with by one individual) The DSL / DoSC / Deputy DSL will inform Children's Social Care / Call Derbyshire Starting Point within 24 hours if a referral is required and continue to communicate with Children's Social Care and other external agencies as required.
 Note - Any individual can contact Call Derbyshire, Starting Point / Police at any time to gain support, liaise or refer matters to the appropriate agencies